 - Must be prepared to attend regular meetings.
 The council must

-meet at least eight times a year, plus an annual meeting.
-Monthly meetings will
+meet at least five times a year, plus an annual meeting.
+SCCs may choose to meet more often

 All of this supports parent/caregiver and community involvement in the school.